 3. Add images to your posts by clicking on the camera icon in the update box.

-4. Buffer is a channel on IFTTT and posts you read on Feedly can also be added to Buffer queues.
+4. Buffer is a channel on IFTTT (Zapier integration also supported) and posts you read on Feedly can also be added to Buffer queues.

 5. WordPress plugins like Buffer My Post are available that can add links to your Buffer to keep sharing your old blog content.

-Do you use Buffer?
+Do you use BufferApp for social media management?
 Did you know about all these features?

 Which will be the most useful for you?